 Once the file uploads, you will need to select how you would like to begin the import process.
 For your first import into a client database, we recommend using the third option: I would like to start from scratch and specify all the settings myself.

 The third column will then present all the fields available on that item (that’s why we suggest that you input all the fields you will need ahead of time).
-You can, however, add fields to that item from this dialogue by right clicking anywhere in the third column and selecting Add Field.
+If there is a field you know is available in the system (i.e. you see it in the Item Manager or Form Designer) but it is not showing in this list, make sure it has been added to the Data View for this item.
+You can also add fields to that item from this dialogue by right clicking anywhere in the third column and selecting Add Field.

 Once you are satisfied that Centerbase has all the fields you want to import, begin dragging the fields from the first column to their respective fields in the third column.